cuustard/uni/SCC.121.md

 #### Conditional / Implication

 IF antecedent THEN consequent.
-For example: IF the train is late, THEN we will miss our flight
+For example: IF the train is late, THEN we will miss our flight.

 This combines two propositions into a third proposition called the conditional or implication.
 The conditional/implication is false when the antecedent is True and the consequent is False.